Lake of Sainte-Croix: Geography

 The reservoir is fed by the Verdon river, at the outlet of the Verdon Gorge.
 It holds a maximum of 761 million cubic metres of water.
 The dam, which generates 142 million kWh of electricity per year, is 94 metres high, 7.5 metres thick at its base and 3 metres thick at its crest.

 The village of Les Salles-sur-Verdon stands by the lake; it was rebuilt on the shore after the original lower village was destroyed to make room for the reservoir.
 Other villages around the lake are Bauduen and Sainte-Croix-du-Verdon.
 The lake comprises a sole island, the Île de Costebelle (Island of Costebelle), part of the commune of Les Salles-sur-Verdon.

+Recreation

+Rental providers of pedal, electric and sail boats, as well as canoes and kayaks exist at various locations around the lake, particularly at the shore of the village Les Salles-sur-Verdon and the entrance to the Verdon Gorge.
+There is also various supervised and un-supervised swimming spots and a number of rocks commonly used as jumping in points.